tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [FIX] solved some issues with :program:`SQLite` and threads in local :program:`waptservice`
 * [IMP] explicit transaction handling and *isolation_level* = *None* for local waptDB (to try to avoid locks)
 * [IMP] teardown handler for :program:`waptservice` to commit or rollback thread local connections
-* [FIX] for waptrepo detection in freepascal parts : same processus as python part.
+* [FIX] for waptrepo detection in freepascal parts: same processus as python part.
 * [FIX] for :command:`edit_package` when supplying a wapt filename instead of package request

 Setuphelpers